WillAbides/release-train/CONTRIBUTING.md

 ### check-module-version

-script/check-module-version checks that this module's name works with the given version.
+script/check-module-version checks that a go module's name works with the given tag.
+It assumes that <tag> will always be a valid semantic version prefixed with v.

-Usage: script/check-module-version <version>
+Usage: script/check-module-version <module name> <tag>

 ### cibuild